Graph-R1: Towards Agentic GraphRAG Framework via End-to-end Reinforcement Learning: Related Work

 \section{Related Work}

-\textbf{RAG and GraphRAG. } Retrieval-Augmented Generation (RAG)~\citep{RAG} improves LLM factuality by retrieving external knowledge, but suffers from data silos and limited structural understanding.
-GraphRAG~\citep{GraphRAG} addresses these limitations by leveraging graph-structured knowledge to enhance retrieval and reasoning.
-Based on this, enterprise-oriented systems~\citep{MedGraphRAG,KAG,PIKE-RAG} and efficient variants like LightRAG~\citep{LightRAG} are proposed.
-Recent efforts further extend representation power via hypergraphs, causal graphs, or heterogeneous graphs~\citep{HyperGraphRAG,Hyper-RAG,CausalRAG,NodeRAG}, while retrieval is optimized using path-based exploration and pruning techniques~\citep{PathRAG,HippoRAG2,HopRAG,PropRAG}.
-Our work introduces Graph-R1, the first agentic GraphRAG framework with end-to-end reinforcement learning.
+\textbf{RAG and GraphRAG. } Retrieval-Augmented Generation (RAG)~\citep{RAG} improves LLM factuality by retrieving external knowledge, but struggles with data silos and limited structural reasoning.
+GraphRAG~\citep{GraphRAG} mitigates these issues by incorporating graph-structured knowledge, inspiring enterprise systems~\citep{MedGraphRAG,KAG,PIKE-RAG} and efficient variants like LightRAG~\citep{LightRAG}.
+Recent works further enhance representation power by diverse graph structures~\citep{HyperGraphRAG,Hyper-RAG,HyperRec,CausalRAG,NodeRAG,LinearRAG}, while retrieval optimization explores path-based exploration and pruning techniques~\citep{PathRAG,HippoRAG2,HopRAG,PropRAG,E2GraphRAG,GFM-RAG,G-reasoner,HybGRAG,Youtu-GraphRAG,GraphSearch}.
+In this work, we propose Graph-R1, the first agentic GraphRAG framework that learns a multi-turn retrieval policy via end-to-end RL.

 \textbf{Reinforcement Learning for LLMs. } Reinforcement learning (RL) is increasingly adopted to enhance LLM reasoning~\citep{R1survey,KBQA-o1}, as demonstrated by OpenAI’s o1/o3/o4~\citep{GPT-o1}.
-DeepSeek-R1~\citep{DeepSeek-R1} achieves comparable capabilities and further introduces the Group Relative Policy Optimization (GRPO)~\citep{GRPO} for scalable end-to-end training.
-GRPO-based reasoning has been extended to tasks such as visual understanding\citep{Vlm-R1}, logical reasoning~\citep{Logic-RL}, and program synthesis~\citep{SQL-R1}.
-RL-enhanced agents have also shown strong performance in multi-turn interaction~\citep{UI-R1,GiGPO} and open-domain retrieval~\citep{Search-R1,R1-Searcher,DeepResearcher,ZeroSearch}, highlighting RL’s potential in agentic GraphRAG frameworks~\citep{RAGR1survey}.
+DeepSeek-R1~\citep{DeepSeek-R1} achieves comparable capabilities and introduces the Group Relative Policy Optimization (GRPO)~\citep{GRPO} for scalable end-to-end training, which has been extended to various downstream tasks \citep{SQL-R1,Psy-R1,AutoBM}.
+RL-enhanced agents have also shown strong performance in multi-turn interaction with different environments~\citep{KBQA-o1,GiGPO,Search-R1,R1-Searcher,Prompt-R1}, highlighting RL’s potential in advancing agentic GraphRAG framework~\citep{RAGR1survey}.